 In the Paluzzi-Albertoni chapel, you can find Gian Lorenzo Bernini’s statue Blessed Ludovica Albertoni – one of the most scandalous and unusual works of genius.

-A large villa known as the Villa Sciarra is located in Rome’s Trastevere neighborhood on Janiculum hill.
 The Institute for German Studies currently occupies the former villa’s structures, while its grounds have been transformed into a public park.
 The park has the remains of an old Syrian shrine in addition to various fountains and statues.

-The Garibaldi Bridge connects Lungotevere de’ Cenci to Lungotevere Degli Aguillara, in the Trastevere and Regola neighborhoods, respectively.
-It was constructed during the final two decades of the 19th century by the Italian architect Angelo Vescovali.
+The Italian architect Angelo Vescovali constructed it during the final two decades of the 19th century.
 In the 1950s, the bridge’s structure, which was already 120 meters (394 feet) long, was extended.

-Hey, if you think you’ve seen all of Trastevere, think again!
-Take the Underground Walking Tour and see a side of Rome you’ve never imagined.
-You’ll meet your guide by the Tiber River and then journey into another time.
 The first stop is the medieval Basilica of Saint Crisogono, with its jaw-dropping interior.
 But that’s just the appetizer.
 You’ll head underground to experience 4th-century Rome, complete with ancient frescoes and crypts that most people never see.
 Your next stop is the Church of Santa Cecilia, where you’ll find 3rd-century mosaic flooring and hear the chilling story of Santa Cecilia’s death.
 If you opt for the morning tour, you’ll see Cavallini’s Last Judgement masterpiece in the Cavallini Room.

 The tour ends at the stunning Santa Maria in Trastevere, leaving you ideally situated to continue exploring independently.
 Oh, and it’s either a semi-private group with a max of eight people or entirely private, so it’s really intimate.
 It’s not just a walking tour; it’s a walk through time guided by a local expert.
 Trust me, you want to take advantage of this hidden gem of Roman exploration.

-Nestled on the west bank of the Tiber, Trastevere Neighborhood is an enticing Roman gem, perfect for holiday accommodation.
+Nestled on the west Bank of the Tiber, Trastevere Neighborhood is an enticing Roman gem, perfect for holiday accommodation.
 The area encapsulates Rome’s charming allure with its maze of cobbled streets, ancient architecture, and vibrant art scene.
 As the heart of Roman nightlife, Trastevere buzzes with lively bars, music venues, and authentic Italian eateries, offering a unique cultural immersion.

 Staying here situates you amidst a historic yet lively atmosphere, just a short distance from major Roman attractions.
 A stay in Trastevere promises a quintessential Roman experience, making it a stellar choice for tourists seeking a blend of history, culture, and entertainment.

-- Read also about: holiday apartments for rent in Rome
+Read also about: holiday apartments for rent in Rome.

-Trastevere is the most famous area for restaurants and bars.
-Many places here are family-run businesses that go from one generation to another.
 Don’t miss an opportunity to try local food in at least one of the famous places in this area during your stay!
 You can find the list of the most recommended restaurants in this article.

-Trastevere Train Station (Stazione Roma Trastevere) is the fourth railway station in Rome by the number of passengers, after Termini Station, Tiburtina Station, and Ostiense Station.
 It is located in Piazza Flavio Biondo behind the Trastevere district, on the border with the Marconi area, and near the Portuense district.
-Equipped with six tracks, this station is an important exchange point with buses and trams that branch off towards every direction of the city and is also connected to the Fiumicino Leonardo da Vinci Airport.
+Equipped with six tracks, this station is a vital exchange point with buses and trams that branch off towards every direction of the city and is also connected to the Fiumicino Leonardo da Vinci Airport.